nitrog7/nl-aurelia-skeleton/README.md

 # nl-aurelia-skeleton

 This skeleton is part of the [Aurelia](http://www.aurelia.io/) platform.
 It sets up a standard navigation-style app using gulp to build your ES6 code with the babel compiler.
 Karma/Jasmine testing is also configured.
-It has been modified from the original skeleton to provide a production level setup.
+It has been modified from the original skeleton (currently **0.13.0**) to provide a production level setup.

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
 If you have questions, we invite you to join us on [our Gitter Channel](https://gitter.im/aurelia/discuss).